aliper96/bestAugmentator/README.md

 We will be able to visualize what is happening to our image before doing to for loop.
 We are going to have a lot of filters and transformation and there is going to be a checkbox for each.

+### Select Image: Pic just One Image
+### Image Folder: Select a folder that contains the images for the augmentation.
+It will find [*.jpg,*.png,*.jpeg]
+### Label Folder: Select a folder that contains the labels for the augmentation.
+It will find [*.jpg,*.png,*.jpeg]

+If u want to do the augmentation, u have tu check the checkbox infront of the Label Folder.
+U can also select the current image.
+U can set a probability to apply a filter.
+All the filters can be checked toghether or u can check just One of the clicking on the correspondig button.

+### Generate All: will do the aumentation for all the images in the folder
+### Generate One: Just one image ( The current selected) will be augmented.

 ![](res/res3.JPG)